Creating a Rental Property LLC in Ohio

 Step 4: Create an operating agreement

 Although Ohio doesn’t require LLCs to have an operating agreement, drafting one is highly recommended.
+(For more information, please see our operating agreement definition page.)
 This internal document outlines the LLC’s management structure, financial arrangements, and operating procedures, offering a clear guide for decision-making and conflict resolution within your company.
 An LLC operating agreement helps solidify the governance of your LLC and can help protect the business’s and members’ interests.

 Step 5: Obtain an employer identification number (EIN)